psurya1994/books/README.md

 - Pedagogy of the oppressed
 - Warrior kid
 - Range
+- Good to great by Jim Collins
 - Conscious

+Maybe
+- Why Greatness Cannot Be Planned: The Myth of the Objective by Kenneth O. Stanley, Joel Lehman

 If you have other recommendations, write to me.